zoxpx/pxdocs/content/install-with-other/docker/how-to/volume-plugin.md

 The plugin API allows creation, instantiation, and lifecycle management of Portworx volumes.
 This allows direct use by Docker, Docker swarm, and DCOS via [dvdi](https://mesosphere.github.io/marathon/docs/external-volumes.html).

 ### Discovery

-Docker scans the plugin directory (/run/docker/plugins) on startup and whenever a user or a container requests a plugin by name.
+Docker scans the plugin directory (`/run/docker/plugins`) on startup and whenever a user or a container requests a plugin by name.
-When the Portworx container is run, a unix domain socket `pxd.sock` is exported under /var/run/docker/plugins directory.
+When the Portworx container is run, a unix domain socket `pxd.sock` is exported under `/var/run/docker/plugins` directory.
 Portworx volumes are shown as owned by volume driver `pxd`.

 ### Create

 See https://docs.docker.com/engine/reference/commandline/volume_create/

-Portworx volume are created by specifying volume driver as `pxd`.
+Portworx volumes are created by specifying volume driver as `pxd`.

-Here is an example of how to create a 10GB volume with replication factor set to 3
+Here is an example of how to create a 10GB volume with replication factor set to 3:

 ```text
 docker volume create --driver pxd \